tomphp/tomphp.github.io/_posts/2016-06-06-a-case-for-property-based-testing.md

 Now it's perfectly possible that I could've written an explicit example cause the stack to blow.
 However, to have created such an example, I would have had to have been focussing on the implementation of the language.
-What's more, at some point my code might be compiled on a platform with a different stack size
-- invalidating such an example.
-By using a Property Test, I managed to locate an edge case error by focusing only on the domain of the problem I was solving, for this reason I can see this as being a valuable tool!
+What's more, at some point my code might be compiled on a platform with a different stack size - invalidating such an example. **By using a Property Test, I managed to locate an implementation edge case error by focusing only on the domain of the problem I was solving,** for this reason I can see this as being a valuable tool!

 ### An Admission